 Socioeconomics (B.A.)

-The Bachelor of Socioeconomics in Nuremberg is aimed at all those who are interested in economic as well as social issues and their interplay: How does the economy distribute life chances in a society?
+The Bachelor’s degree in Socioeconomics in Nuremberg is aimed at all those who are interested in economic as well as social issues and the interplay between them: How does the economy affect life opportunities in a society?
 How do social structures influence the economy of a society?
-These questions are addressed in an interdisciplinary way in the program by combining subjects such as sociology, psychology, communication science, data science, political science, business administration (BWL) and economics (VWL).
+These questions are answered in an interdisciplinary manner in the degree program by combining subjects such as sociology, psychology, communication studies, data science, politics, business administration and economics.

 Fact Sheet